TriKro/rsb-content/part5-generative_product_research/ask-an-expert.md

 Think for yourself after being given advice.

 ### Field Tips
 * "Information is plentiful.
 Wisdom is rare.
-Ask experts to figure out what to test in your business" @LaunchTomorrow### Field Tips
+Ask experts to figure out what to test in your business" @LaunchTomorrow
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies